Fabio3rs/llvmup/README.md

 ```

 ### Detailed Status Verification
-The `llvm-status` command provides complete information about the active environment:
+The `llvm-status` command provides detailed information about the active environment:

 ```bash
 llvm-status